Guideline-Consistent Segmentation via Multi-Agent Refinement: Contents

 Waymo labels often violate their own guidelines (Main text Fig.~\ref{fig:waymo_inconsistent}).
 As our method is designed to enforce strict guideline adherence, using noisy annotations could produce misleading outcomes.
 To ensure fair and accurate evaluation, we manually curate a set of 101 samples that strictly follow the official guidelines.
 This effort-intensive step was necessary to properly assess our core contribution.
-We first formed a candidate pool of 130 images that strictly satisfies the official Waymo guidelines with diverse weather conditions (sun/rain/night) and scene density.
-From this pool we randomly selected 101 images with k images per scene where $1<=k<=7$.
+We first formed a candidate pool of 130 images that strictly satisfy the official Waymo guidelines with diverse weather conditions (sun/rain/night) and scene density.
+From this pool we randomly selected 101 images with k images per scene where $1\le k \le 7$.
 The 101 samples span 55 distinct scenes, providing broad coverage for guideline-consistent evaluation.

-The dataset paths are available in the code files with the submission.
+Our results on the sampled subset show strong statistical significance over the Gemini baseline (paired t-test p$<$0.001, win-rate 75.8\%, and 95\%CI improvement=[+6.0,+13.8] gIoU), indicating that the gains are unlikely to be due to random variation even at this modest sample size.
 Fig. \ref{fig:appendix_qual} shows some examples.